 Anorexia is another important symptom almost always associated with acute appendicitis.
 Without anorexia the diagnosis of acute appendicitis is in question.
 Nausea and vomiting are also present in 75% of patients.
 Absolute constipation is a late feature.

 The sequence of presentation in 95% of patients with acute appendicitis usually starts with anorexia, followed by abdominal pain and then vomiting.
 However, in pregnant patients, the only features shown to be significantly associated with a diagnosis of appendicitis are nausea, vomiting, and local peritonitis.

 Usually, there are no significant changes in vital signs.
-Body temperature may be slightly increased (by an average of 1.8°F [1°C]).
+Patients may have a low-grade fever.
 In patients presenting with a high-grade fever, another diagnosis should be considered.
 Tachycardia may also be present.

 A classic sign is right lower quadrant abdominal tenderness (McBurney sign) and localized rebound tenderness, if appendix is anterior.
 There may also be pain in the right lower quadrant after compressing the left lower quadrant (Rovsing sign).